L3MON4D3/LuaSnip/DOC.md

 vim.cmd("hi link LuasnipInsertNodePassive GruvboxRed") vim.cmd("hi link LuasnipSnippetPassive GruvboxBlue")

--- needs to be called for resolving the actual ext_opts. ls.setup({})
+-- needs to be called for resolving the effective ext_opts. ls.setup({})
 ```
 The names for the used highlight groups are